strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 ##### Limit Type Configuration

-When operating with cluster sourced volume data the existing limit types applied to the aggregate consumed bytes of all volumes would be meaningless.
+When operating with cluster sourced volume data the existing limit types applied to the aggregate used bytes of all volumes would be meaningless.
 Nodes enter and exit the active set as part of normal operation.
 So we propose that the existing limiting method should be incompatible with cluster sourced volumes.

 Instead, we propose introducing new limit types applied on a per-volume basis.
 Meaning that there is a single value